Missoulians rally to protect abortion rights

 “We don’t want the government in our bedrooms or health care providers’ offices.
 We don’t need the government telling us what to do.”

-Karen Wickersham, the chair of the Missoula County Democrats, urged the crowd to register to vote, get their friends’ registered, and to either volunteer during elections or run for office themselves, noting that the age of eligibility is 18.
+Karen Wickersham, the chair of the Missoula County Democrats, urged those in the crowd to register to vote, get their friends registered, and to either volunteer during elections or run for office themselves, noting that the age of eligibility is 18.